Workplace Safety: OSHA Basics for Employers

 Reducing Workers' Compensation Costs

-A strong safety program directly impacts your workers' compensation costs.
-Fewer injuries mean fewer claims, lower experience modification rates, and reduced insurance premiums.
+A strong safety program may directly impact your workers' compensation costs.
+Fewer injuries can lead to fewer claims, potentially lower experience modification rates, and reduced insurance premiums.